aospapp/aosp/external/python/cpython3/Doc/library/tarfile.rst

    .. versionchanged:: 3.5
       Added the *numeric_owner* parameter.

+   .. versionchanged:: 3.6
+      The *path* parameter accepts a :term:`path-like object`.

 .. method:: TarFile.extractfile(member)

    Extract a member from the archive as a file object. *member* may be a filename